St Nicholas’ Chantry

 Learning Focus for the Term

-English - 'Lila and the Secret of the Rain' by David Conway
+English - 'The Robot and the Bluebird' by David Lucas

 Knowledge Organisers and Helpful Websites